synthaicode/synthaicode.github.io/amagiprotocol/amagi_protocol_cookbook.md

 ### 2. Handling AI Answers
 - **Genius**: swallows speculation whole
-- **Ordinary**: celebrates "I don't know" and refuses to fake agreement
+- **Ordinary**: celebrates "I don't get it" and refuses to fake agreement

 ### 3. Pace of Progress
 - **Genius**: heads straight for the finished dish